We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Present in turmeric, some people call curcumin a natural anti-inflammatory.
+Present in turmeric, curcumin is sometimes called a natural anti-inflammatory.

-COPD is chronic and progressive, which means that it does not go away and tends to get worse with time.
-People with COPD need to see their doctor regularly to monitor and manage their condition.
+COPD is chronic and progressive, which means it does not go away and tends to get worse with time.
+People with COPD need to meet with their doctor regularly to monitor and manage their condition.